Internet-lab/LinuxPC/README.md

     $ sudo systemctl disable isisd
     $ sudo systemctl disable zebra
     ```
     In addition, we need to edit the service files for all of the above services and comment out a line.
-In each of the following files, go to the *Install* section of the file and put a `#` in front of `Wanted by`:
+In each of the following files, go to the *Install* section of the files and put a `#` in front of `Wanted by`:
     ```
     /lib/systemd/system/avahi-daemon.service
     /lib/systemd/system/named.service